Review the metadata of your photos and videos before publishing. Preserve metadata to provide

 Removing EXIF metadata

-Metadata waste several kilobytes and result in data leak.
-This is why is recommeded to
+Metadata result in data leaks and waste of kilobytes on web .
+This is why is recommended to